-The consultation arrangements for the draft Environmental Report and the LDP2: Proposed Plan involved an 8 week consultation period with the public and key agencies.
-All of the comments received have been taken into account and amendments made accordingly to both documents and taken into consideration prior to the Examination stage.
+The next step for both the Environmental Report and the LDP2: Proposed Plan consultation period with the public and key agencies.
+All of the comments received will be taken into account and amendments may be made accordingly to both documents and taken into consideration prior to the Examination stage.
 Any significant changes to the Plan in relation to consultation responses may require further consideration in terms of environmental implications and the production of an Addendum or the provision of additional information where necessary.

-The statutory consultation for the draft ER and corresponding LDP2: Proposed Plan was:
+The statutory consultation for this ER and corresponding LDP2: Proposed Plan is: